rick-liyue-huang/NextJS-Firebase-Netflix-WebApp/README.md

 5. run `yarn lint` and modify the file '.eslintrc.json'.
 6. install prettier and setting the .prettierrc and .prettierignore files.
 6. run `npx mrm@2 lint-staged`
 7. add commitlint by running `npm install -g @commitlint/cli @commitlint/config-conventional` and add `echo "module.exports = {extends: ['@commitlint/config-conventional']}" > commitlint.config.js`.

+### Apply Style on project

+1. this project combines with tailwindcss;
+2. modify the file of 'global.css' to add some global component and page style;
+3. complete the header part.